Kansas / Sedgwick County

 What is the weather like in Derby, KS year-round?

-Derby experiences four distinct seasons, with warm summers reaching highs near 92°F and winters dipping to lows around 22°F. The area averages 34.5 inches of annual rainfall and enjoys sunshine about 62% of the year, providing a pleasant climate for outdoor activities.
-Seasonal transitions offer comfortable springs and falls, making the local weather appealing to most residents.
+Derby experiences four distinct seasons, with warm summers reaching highs of 92°F and cold winters dipping to 22°F. The area receives about 35 inches of rainfall annually and enjoys sunshine on 62% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter